dijital20/pytexas2024-plugins/docs/3_plugin_decorator.md

 may be more numerous and diverse kinds of events) or when I think plugins may want to manage a state.
 Sure, a function can manage the state in global, but it's messy... classes are much cleaner.

-To do this, I would probably build an abstract base class that defines the interface of a plugin.
-In most approaches, I've established methods for the events which are automatically called, so the ABC should define those methods and their signatures.
+To do this, I would probably build an **Abstract Base Class (ABC)** that defines the interface of a plugin.
+An ABC is a great way to give developers feedback on how their plugin classes should be structured.
+In most approaches, I have established methods for the events which are automatically called, so the ABC should define those methods and their signatures.

 ```python
 import logging